jon-harper/OmniBox/Trays/Lower Bay/readme.md

 ## Template Files

-A template in both STEP and Fusion formats is available in the `Template` subfolder.
+A blank template in both STEP and Fusion formats is available in the `Template` subfolder.

 [1]: https://jon-harper.github.io/OmniBox/support/lower_bay/